![]() |

 |

-joining with different builder's mountains, so not al the mountains in a MILS diorama need to have the same aspect, it is just a question to try and get
+joining with different builder's mountains, so not all the mountains in a MILS diorama need to have the same aspect, it is just a question to try to get

 the best way to have compatible mountains with the most beautiful aspect.